|Home||What We Believe||Affiliation||History||Officers||Ministries||Activities||Testimoniesi||Picture Gallery||Contact Us|

 On February 11, 2001, by action of the Church in regular business session, the name "Independent" was changed to "Huntingdon".

 Huntingdon (Formerly Independent) is a member of the Southwestern District Missionary Baptist Association, a group of sister churches, who meet annually to encourage each other and to share information; however, the association in no way infringes upon the independence of each individual member church.
-A history of the Association and a list of it's current members are available through the "Association" link at the bottom of this page.
+A history of the Association and a list of it's current members are available through the "Affiliation" link above.

 Claude and Minnie Cary